U.S. House approves Uighur bill demanding sanctions on senior Chinese officials

 It also effectively bans the export to China of items that can be used for surveillance of individuals, including facial and voice-recognition technology.

-Reporting by David Brunnstrom, Patricia Zengerle and Matt Spetalnick, Editing by Rosalba O'Brien and Tom Brown
+Reporting by David Brunnstrom, Patricia Zengerle and Matt Spetalnick in Washington and Se Young Lee and Huizhong Wu in Beijing; Editing by Tom Brown and Peter Cooney